 200 Miller Street, North Sydney

-The corner block on Miller Street, bought by Mrs Capper in the 1880s, was the perfect location as the thoroughfare was on the way to becoming the equivalent of Macquarie Street in the city; an address for medical professionals.
+The corner block on Miller Street was the perfect location as the thoroughfare was on the way to becoming the equivalent of Macquarie Street in the city; an address for medical professionals.

 Annie Capper may have become aware of ‘Jeaff’ Jackson through his involvement with the nearby St Thomas' Church, both as a church warden and the architect of the modest vicarage there.

 The house he designed for her, subsequently called 'Kelrose', shows the influence of the contemporary work of English Arts and Crafts architect CFA Voysey.
+The sloping facade walls and matching roofline were a new feature of Jackson's work.
 Along with Donald Esplin’s Bengallala in Neutral Bay, 'Kelrose' is one of the clearest examples of the influence of Voysey’s work on English Revival/Federation architecture in Sydney.

 The Cappers were apparently keen on English history and they carved and painted a series of images featuring Boudicca, King Alfred and others on the fireplace mantle.
 Dr Capper ran his medical practice from the house until 1923.
 It operated for another year as Kelrose Private Hospital.